 Debbie Lee founded America’s Mighty Warriors, after her son Marc was the first Navy SEAL to be killed in Iraq on August 2, 2006.
 In Marc’s Last Letter Home, he asked for friends and family to “pass on the love and kindness and precious gift of human life”.
 Since then, America’s Mighty Warriors has been fighting to support our troops, the fallen and their families and to work with like-minded organizations to do the same.

 Our troops and their families sacrifice so much for our freedoms.
 We want to inspire, encourage and motivate those whose lives have been touched by war and loss.
-America’s Mighty Warriors focuses on two main programs to help warriors and their families get access to the support they deserve: Gold Star Respite and Got HBOT?
-Additionally, America’s Mighty Warriors works hard to advocate for our troops and conducts Random Acts of Kindness (as Marc requested in his Last Letter Home) to ensure that they are acknowledged for their sacrifices.
+America’s Mighty Warriors focuses on four programs to help warriors and their families get access to the support they deserve.

 Random Acts of Kindness

 As our troops continue the fight on multiple fronts, many are experiencing Traumatic Brain Injuries (TBI) and associated Post Traumatic Stress Disorder (PTSD) from combat-related blasts.
 More than 750,000 of our troops and families are affected and sadly, many are not getting access to the treatment they need to heal the actual brain injury!
 Instead, symptoms are being addressed with medication while source of the problem goes untreated.
 The result, our troops are on medication for depression, anxiety, concentration, sleeplessness and pain.

 Individuals and families are being torn apart.
 Treatments are available to treat the brain injury but they are not prescribed by military doctors because they are not covered by insurance!